josbeir/cakephp-attribute-registry/README.md

 - Overview of all discovered attributes grouped by type or file
 - Search functionality to filter attributes
 - Re-discover button to refresh the attribute cache

-> [!NOTE]
-> **Context-aware caching**: The plugin uses separate cache keys for CLI and web contexts.
-If you notice different attributes in the DebugKit panel compared to CLI commands, this is expected behavior when plugins are configured with `'onlyCli' => true` in your `config/plugins.php`.
->
-> - **Web context** (DebugKit panel): Only shows attributes from plugins loaded in web requests
-> - **CLI context** (commands): Shows attributes from all plugins, including CLI-only plugins
->
-> Each context maintains its own cache and discovers attributes independently based on which plugins are actually loaded.

 ## Testing